nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * A person's appointment cannot in edited in this manner.
 Refer to [Schedule](#scheduling-an-appointment--schedule).

 Acceptable Values:
-1. ENTRY_INDEX - Number (1 to current size of the contact book)
+1. INDEX - Number (1 to current size of the contact book)
 2. NAME - any value is possible
 3. PHONE_NUMBER - Numbers (0-9) and symbols, no alphabets
 4. EMAIL - string in valid email format